 News Queens Zoo's newborn Pudu belongs to smallest deer species in the world A southern pudu fawn, born on May 12 at the Wildlife Conservation Society's Queens Zoo, belongs to the world's smallest deer species.
 Adults can grow to 12 to 14 inches at the shoulder.
-Photo Credit: WCS / Julie Larsen Maher By CRISTIAN SALAZAR June 8, 2015 11:00 AM Print Share fbShare Tweet gShare Email It may only measure six inches high, but this tiny newborn deer is huge on cuteness.
+Photo Credit: WCS / Julie Larsen Maher By CRISTIAN SALAZAR June 8, 2015 11:00 AM Print Share fbShare Tweet Email It may only measure six inches high, but this tiny newborn deer is huge on cuteness.
 A diminutive southern pudu fawn was born May 12 at the Wildlife Conservation Society's Queens Zoo, officials there announced on Monday.
 Pudu, native to Chile and Argentina, are the smallest deer species in the world.
 Adults can grow to be as big as 12 to 14 inches at the shoulder.
 These timid little beasts like to hide in thick vegetation (wouldn't you, if you were that small?) and their skills include jumping and sprinting.
 The Wildlife Conservation Society says the species has been put on a list of vulnerable animals, and that it works to help curb habitat loss.
 The male fawn joins two other pudu on exhibit at the Queens Zoo.
-By CRISTIAN SALAZAR Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By CRISTIAN SALAZAR Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.